-Taurine is an amino acid that is known as an ingredient in energy drinks.
-It is said to have stimulating and life-extending properties.
+taurine is an amino acid that is known as an ingredient in energy drinks.
+It is said to have stimulating and life-prolonging properties.
 But is this really true?
-In this article, we look at the scientific background to taurine and show you why taurine as a supplement can improve athletic performance and thereby has a positive impact on the Hallmarks of Aging .
+In this article we look at the scientific background on taurine and show you why taurine as a supplement can improve athletic performance and thereby positive effect on the Hallmarks of Aging affects.

-We also take a closer look at a study from the renowned Science magazine from 2023, when Red Bull and Co. were suddenly on everyone's lips.
-There, the researchers were able to show that Taurine supplementation extended life in mice and allowed the animals to age more healthily.
+We also take a closer look at a study from the renowned magazine Science, from 2023, when Red Bull and Co. were suddenly on everyone’s lips.
+There, the researchers were able to show that a Taurine supplementation in mice prolongs life and allows the animals to age healthily.

 Before we get into the current research on taurine, let's first clarify what taurine actually is - namely an amino acid.
-Quite simply amino acids are the basic building blocks for proteins in our body - but they have other functions and can, for example,b also act as neurotransmitters.
+To put it simply, Amino acids are the building blocks for proteins in our body – However, they have other functions and can also act as neurotransmitters, for example.
 A distinction is made between proteinogenic and non-proteinogenic amino acids.
-The first group consists of 20 different amino acids, the “code” of which is in our DNA.
-This means that the blueprint for countless proteins is hidden in our DNA, all of which consist of a sequence of proteinogenic amino acids.
+The first group consists of 20 different amino acids, the "code" of which is contained in our DNA.
+This means that our DNA contains the blueprint for a multitude of proteins, all of which consist of a sequence of proteinogenic amino acids.

 Did you know?
 Cats cannot produce taurine themselves.
-They rely on the supply in their food.
+They rely on the taurine they get from their diet.
 For this reason, cat food always contains a certain amount of it.
-Mice, on the other hand, are not as dependent on dietary taurine.
+Mice, on the other hand, are not so dependent on dietary taurine.

 How does taurine work?

-We'll go into the individual aspects in a little more detail later, but here's an overview of the diverse effects of taurine in our body:
+We will go into the individual aspects in more detail later, but here is an overview of the diverse effects of taurine in our body:

 - it is central to the metabolism of bile, especially in the digestion of fats